brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 Remember that you are placing assumptions relative to each other, so the exact spot on the 2d chart doesn't matter; all that matters is the location on the chart relative to other assumptions.

-The assumptions that end up in the top right quadrant‚Äîthe ones that are important, but for which you have weak evidence‚Äîare the "leap of faith" assumptions you should focus on!
+The assumptions that end up in the top right quadrant—the ones that are important, but for which you have weak evidence—are the "leap of faith" assumptions you should focus on!

 **Testing assumptions with simulation tests**